null

 Soundproofing a Commercial Air Conditioner with Sound Blankets

 For commercial air conditioning units, there’s typically safety fencing already around the unit.
 The install in this situation is extremely simple because we’ve already got a chain link fence.
-We’re going to utilize the existing fencing and hang the Quiet Quilt Soundproof Blankets using the pre-installed grommets and zip ties or wire ties.
+We’re going to utilize the existing fencing and hang the Quiet Quilt Soundproof Blankets with your contractor's recommended zip ties or wire ties from the pre-installed grommets.
 The results are awesome, and the sound will be greatly reduced.

 Have questions about your project?